lgomesgl/Ranking_FII/README.md

 - Found rentable yields//around 1% per month(mean),
 - Found FII´s with variable assets//safety.

+# Obs:

 If you have another strategy, change the GAME PLAN.
 For change that, just go in function filter_per_sector and change the parameters in filter_

-*For this code I use the Firefox at the function webscrapping, you can change from Chrome(or another).
+For this code I use the Firefox at the function webscrapping, you can change from Chrome(or another).